Get started

 AI Companions

 Applications where AI provides ongoing, personal, emotionally engaging interaction.
 Companions have the most brutal unit economics in consumer AI: high engagement (30-90 minutes per session), mostly free users, and generally use voice as the core feature.
-Bible Chat scaled voice features to ~800K daily active users with over 90% cost reduction.
-Status by Wishroll became the 3rd fastest app to reach 1 million daily active users on Inworld's infrastructure, reducing AI costs by 95% while maintaining 1.5-hour average daily engagement.
+Bible Chat scaled from 2M to 20M characters/week on Realtime TTS with 85% cost reduction.
+Status by Wishroll reached 1 million users in 19 days on Inworld's infrastructure, reducing AI costs by 95%.

 Developer Assistants